Professional Development Workshops

 Each year, Piedmont Council for the Arts coordinates visual arts education workshops for educators in partnership with Second Street Gallery that are free and open to the public.

-In February 2011, May 2012, and May 2013, PCA and Second Street Gallery paired with the Office of Statewide Partnerships of the Virginia Museum of Fine Arts in Richmond to offer a free information-packed training session for area arts educators.
+In February 2011, May 2012, May 2013, and March 2014 PCA and Second Street Gallery paired with the Office of Statewide Partnerships of the Virginia Museum of Fine Arts in Richmond to offer a free information-packed training session for area arts educators.

 Previous educator workshop topics have included documentary photography, myth and metamorphosis in African American art, film noir, and more.